 - Language proficiency is primarily affected by disability rather than a language barrier alone. - No individuals were underserved or exited the program due to language barriers. - Surveyed Agency staff reported 3-4 LEP phone calls per week. - Surveyed staff reported never receiving LEP phone calls from our clients, however there are calls received from our client's family members or caregivers.
-With existing staff we have been able to accommodate those individuals (we have staff who are fluent in their spoken language). - Provision of transit is not considered an "essential" service but is a component of the Villa Esperanza Services program. - Villa Esperanza Services does not have an LEP specific budget line. - Villa Esperanza Services spends approximately \$12,000 per year on all outreach efforts. - Daily revenue rate for program services is 3 years old with no cost-of-living adjustment.
+With existing staff we have been able to accommodate those individuals (we have staff who are fluent in their spoken language). - Provision of transit has become an essential service in order for the people we serve to access services. - Villa Esperanza Services does not have an LEP specific budget line. - Villa Esperanza Services spends approximately \$12,000 per year on all outreach efforts.